 Ensure that you reserve enough time for construction, production, and striking or removal of the set when done.
 At the end of your shoot all set pieces and props must be removed and properly stored.
 If production runs longer than expected you may be tempted to leave the set striking for another day.
 This is unfair to others who may be scheduled to use the studio and you will forfeit your cleaning deposit.

 Your Loss and Damage deductible is applied toward loss or damage of equipment when equipment is used according to the rules laid out in the Studio Manual.
 This deductible will be used toward the cost of repair/replacement.
 You agree to be financially responsible for lost, stolen or damaged equipment in your care, as follows: (a) If you have exercised proper care and followed all rules and procedures in this Manual, you shall be liable for up to $750 for any loss or damage incurred. (b) If the loss or damage is the result of your failure to exercise proper care, your failure to follow the rules and procedures in this manual, or any intentional act on your part, you shall be liable for the full value of the loss or damage incurred.
 In either case, Biola University agrees to waive any right of subrogation by its insurance carrier against any student checking out equipment.
-If the loss or damage is deemed excessive and/or accidental, you may lose all access privileges.
+If the loss or damage is deemed excessive, you may lose all access privileges.

 The above fees will not be assessed unless there is an equipment infraction as denoted above.
 You will be notified by email of any infractions.
 This will give you a chance to respond, if you believe an error has been made, before you are required to pay.